[ note ]

 a commons-centric society in which a post-capitalist market and state are at the service of the citizens as commoners

 as a matter of urgency.
-They think that move is already happening, on one hand, but they think too that it’s a move that needs to happen without delay and that ought to be encouraged and given programmatic support, accordingly, by all sorts of institutions with influence on and responsibility for societal functioning.
-So the document is meant as a step to putting in place the kind of framework such institutional support would involve, a step that might accelerate the pace of needed change.
+They think that move is already happening, on one hand, but they think too that it’s a move that needs to happen without delay.
+They call for it to be encouraged and given programmatic foundation, accordingly, by institutions with influence on and responsibility for societal functioning.
+The document is meant as a step to putting the institutional supports in place, a step that might accelerate the pace of needed change.

-But it’s a step being taken in a global political and economic environment that runs largely counter to what they’re proposing ways of providing support to.
-A good deal of the document is just about drawing the contrast between what they see the world as moving from, then, and what they see it as moving — in some ways really and in some ways potentially — toward.
+But it’s a step being taken in the context of largely contrary existing world-wide political and economic development.
+A good deal of the document is just about drawing the contrast between what they see the world as moving from and what they see it as moving — in some ways actually, in some ways potentially — toward.
 The document gives us the ‘from’ side in two parts, a ‘classical’ sort of capitalism and a ‘late’ sort of capitalism, together with the ‘to’ side, for which it uses a variety of terms, with some preference for positive terms like ‘commons-centric’ and ‘peer production’ over more negative terms like ‘post-capitalist.’
-It’s useful to keep in mind from the outset that the ‘from’ side in its two aspects and the ‘to’ side are understood in this document to be thoroughly overlapping and co-involved.
+It’s useful to keep in mind from the outset that the ‘from’ side and the ‘to’ side are understood in this document to be thoroughly overlapping and co-involved.
 To a considerable extent, it’s an argument about how to see these relationships among opposed but co-existing forms of societal function and organization.

-To fully appreciate what the document’s framers are after, though, again, this critical argumentation shouldn’t be allowed to obscure the practical ends in view.
-‘The aim,’ Bauwens emphasizes at close of the short introductory section, ‘is not to remain in the analytical phase, but to craft localized adapted transitions that can also produce global convergences for action, and to build the social and political movements that can make it happen.’
+To fully appreciate what the document’s writers are after, though, again, this critical argumentation shouldn’t be allowed to obscure the practical ends in view.
+‘The aim,’ Bauwens emphasizes at close of the short introductory section,